charlesmchen/TaoTeChing/README.md

 * [Rick Harbaugh's parallel text](http://zhongwen.com/dao.htm).
 * Robert G. Henricks
   * The text is available online, though it is missing the very useful commentary and introduction.
-  * This translation is based on the [Ma—wang—tui texts](http://en.wikipedia.org/wiki/Ma%E2%80%94wang%E2%80%94tui_Texts), a recent archaelogical find of early versions of the Tao.
+  * This translation is based on the "Ma—wang—tui" texts ([Wikipedia](http://en.wikipedia.org/wiki/Ma%E2%80%94wang%E2%80%94tui_Texts)), a recent archaelogical find of early versions of the Tao.
 * Arthur Waley
   * Waley has helpful notes around the wordplay, sayings, idioms and references in the text.
 * Witter Bynner